 *Judo Kids is a British Judo award scheme and we encourage all parents to check that their coach is a valid BJA Coach with the above criteria in place.
 Their coach award is linked to our insurance that covers them to coach your child.

-Judo for Under 8’s mainly focuses on fun packed activities to develop the child’s fundamental skills, judo specific technique, breakfalls and social skills.
+Judo for Under 8’s mainly focuses on fun packed activities to develop the child’s fundamental skills (balance, co-ordination and agility), judo specific technique, breakfalls and social skills.
 Sessions will vary club to club, however, they are generally 45 – 60 minutes and include warm-up, skill development and cool-down activities.

 Based on Professor Jigaro Kano, the Japanese’ founder of judo’s philosophy, the coach should work with the child to develop the following life values: